 Loma Linda University Medical Center is associated with Loma Linda University School of Medicine and is located approximately 70 miles east of Los Angeles and 40 miles west of Palm Springs, California.
 The hospital is a 650-bed facility offering a wide variety of residencies and subspecialty fellowships.
-The Hematology/Oncology fellowship program is also affiliated with the Jerry L. Pettis Memorial Veterans Administration Hospital in Loma Linda, a 560-bed facility.
-These two hospitals provide an exposure to a diverse population of patients in a rapidly expanding area of Southern California.
+The Hematology/Oncology fellowship program is also affiliated with the Jerry L. Pettis Memorial Veterans Administration Hospital in Loma Linda (289-bed facility), and Riverside University Hospital in Moreno Valley with 439 beds.
+These three hospitals provide an exposure to a diverse population of patients in a rapidly expanding area of Southern California.
 The fellowship program is in good standing with ACGME standards and provides excellent opportunity to obtain advanced training in clinical practice as well as clinical, translational and basic research in Hematology/Oncology and related fields.

-In 2nd and 3rd years, fellows will have totally 9 months of research rotation to obtain hand-on experience in translational/clinical research, and write manuscripts, research protocols and grant proposals.
-Additionally, fellows are required to attend one-day continuity clinic every 2 weeks during first year, then weekly in second and third year of fellowship supervised by attending physician.
+In 2nd and 3rd years, fellows will have totally 8 months of research rotation to obtain hand-on experience in translational/clinical research, and write manuscripts, research protocols and grant proposals.
+Additionally, fellows are required to attend one-day continuity clinic every week supervised by attending physician.

 Fellows are expected to attend a series of multi-disciplinary conferences (listed as below) and make presentations to enrich their training experience.

 - Weekly fellow conference (including review of ASCO-SEP/ASH-SAP and watching board review video)